 The collection is housed in the former Winter Palace of Queen Mother Emma of the Netherlands.
 It is the only public building in The Hague where the original royal ambience of a palace has been maintained.

 The art of Escher instills a sense of bewilderment and wonder, and fascinates young and old alike with his magical world.
-The exhibition includes famous ‘impossible’ prints such as Day and Night, where the Dutch landscape appears to morph into a flock of birds, and Climbing and Descending which depicts rows of people perpetually ascending and descending a flight of stairs.
+The exhibition includes famous ‘impossible’ prints such as Day and Night, where the Dutch landscape appears to morph into a flock of birds, and Ascending and Descending which depicts rows of people perpetually ascending and descending a flight of stairs.
 His fantastical structures, which couldn’t possibly exist in the real world, are optical illusions that play with perspective.

 Former curator Micky Piller talks you through the exhibition Eternity & Infinity and explains why these are reappearing themes in the work of Escher.